whimsy-lang/whim-z/README.md

 myInst :: MyClass(1, 2)

 // a class is a map with a few specific values defined
-// name - the name of the type
+// type - the name of the type
 // super - optional superclass
 // init  - optional initializer